- Believes that “racism is woven into the very fabric of America”

-Lee was born in Atlanta, Georgia in 1957.
+Lee was born in Atlanta, Georgia on March 20, 1957.
 Soon thereafter his family moved to Brooklyn, New York, where Lee was raised.
 His father was a jazz musician, his mother a teacher.
-Lee graduated from Morehouse College in 1979 with a BA in mass communication, Lee attended the graduate film program at the Tisch School of Arts, where he began producing short, independent films and earned a Master of Fine Arts in film & television.
+After graduating from Morehouse College in 1979 with a BA in mass communication, Lee attended the graduate film program at New York University's Tisch School of Arts.
+There he began producing short, independent films and earned a Master of Fine Arts in film & television.

 Lee’s breakthrough movie was She’s Gotta Have It (1986), which he followed up with successes like School Daze (1988), Do the Right Thing (1989), Jungle Fever (1991), and Malcolm X (1992).
-Although Lee has made a number of additional movies since then, none have enjoyed the commercial or critical success of his early films.
+Although Lee has made numerous additional movies since then, none have enjoyed the commercial or critical success of his early films.

 The name of Lee's production company is “40 Acres and a Mule Filmworks” -- an allusion to General William T. Sherman’s 1865 Special Field Order which set aside the Sea Islands and a tract of land along the southern coast of Charleston, South Carolina for the exclusive settlement of black families, each of whom was to receive 40 acres of land and an army mule.